manikmagar/mm-blog-data/blog/2016/06/Moving-From-Wordpress-to-baking-with-JBake-on-VPS.md

 ### What Next?

-Next will be few posts, that will elaboratate on each part of JBake setup.
+Next will be few posts, that will elaborate on each part of my JBake setup.
 Stay tuned and keep watching this space!